ygalbel/restangularbknd-orm/README.md

-#restangularbknd-orm

-**plunkr demo of the example, (http://plnkr.co/edit/d6yDka?p=preview).
+Click here for the Plunker demo of the example: http://plnkr.co/edit/Himh9XP2tNn07VJDFtF8?p=preview

-Following are the sources and example of how to use Backand's ORM with [Restangular](https://github.com/mgonto/restangular), one of the most popular Angular RESTful API components
+The following are the sources and the example of how to use Backand's ORM with [Restangular](https://github.com/mgonto/restangular), one of the most popular Angular RESTful API components.

 #Table of contents